Rahel-Baig-Moghal/blogApp_nodeJs/README.md

-# Node.js File Upload and Management Project
+# NodeJs File Upload and Management Project

 This is a Node.js project that allows users to upload images with accompanying stories.
 The uploaded images and stories are stored in a JSON file for later retrieval and display.